Our Science

-Moviq Health applies biomechanics science through structured, repeatable testing protocols to measure mobility with consistency.
-Our reports translate movement data into standardized baselines and longitudinal comparisons so clinics can document change and communicate mobility and function with clarity.
+Moviq Health applies clinical biomechanics through standardized protocols that produce reliable, repeatable movement metrics.
+We translate those metrics into baselines and longitudinal comparisons so clinicians can document change clearly and align conversations about mobility and function visit after visit.

 Understanding movement through biomechanics.